 - 1. A sentence at or near the minimum of the guideline range typically would be appropriate for cases involving tourists who bring in items for their own use.
 Such conduct generally poses a lesser threat to revenue collection. - 2.
 Particular attention should be given to those items for which entry is prohibited, limited, or restricted.
 Especially when such items are harmful or protective quotas are in effect, the duties evaded on such items may not adequately reflect the harm to society or protected industries resulting from their importation.
-In such instances, the court should impose a sentence above the guideline.
+In such instances, an upward departure may be warranted.
 A sentence based upon an alternative measure of the "duty" evaded, such as the increase in market value due to importation, or 25 percent of the items' fair market value in the United States if the increase in market value due to importation is not readily ascertainable, might be considered.

 Historical Note: Effective November 1, 1987.
-Amended effective November 1, 1989 (see Appendix C, amendment 235); November 1, 1991 (see Appendix C, amendment 410).
+Amended effective November 1, 1989 (see Appendix C, amendment 235); November 1, 1991 (see Appendix C, amendment 410); November 1, 1992 (see Appendix C, amendment 453).

 §2T3.2.
-Receiving or Trafficking in Smuggled Property
+[Deleted]